porcinus/FreeplayBatteryDaemon/README.md

 - remove.sh : Remove service.

 Note: Don't miss to edit nns-freeplay-battery-daemon.service set path and others arguments correctly.

+# Todo
+Add support for Maxim MAX17048G and alerr handling.

 # Issues
 ### Overlay ADC settings are good but battery voltage is a little off